 IPVTL Multiple Bitrate Streaming

-Another use case for IPVTL multi-profile streaming is to distribute a single video stream to multiple destinations simultaneously.
-For example, you can stream a live TV program to YouTube, Twitch, Facebook, and Wowza at the same time from a single channel.
+Another primary use case for IPVTL multi-profile streaming is to distribute a single video stream to multiple destinations simultaneously.
+For example, you can stream a live TV program to YouTube, Twitch, Facebook, and Wowza at the same time from a single channel, maximizing reach without requiring separate encoder instances.